 - Saint Bernard

-These breeds tend to sleep a bit more and could spend up to 18 hours sleeping in a day.
-So, if you have one of these, you may not need to worry too much about them sleeping too much.
-However, Labradors don’t fall into this category and as such, if yours sleeps up to 18 hours a day, then you may need to worry.
-The following reasons might be why he/she is sleeping too much.
+These breeds tend to sleep a bit more and could spend up to 18 hours sleeping daily.
+So, if you have one of these, you may not need to worry too much about them sleeping.

 3. Anxiety, Boredom, and Stress

-Dogs tend to be as human beings in this aspect.
-When your Labrador is going through some psychological issues or stress and anxiety, he/she will tend to sleep a bit more.
-When your dog becomes excessively lethargic, there is a good chance that they are feeling anxious or stressed.
+Dogs tend to be like human beings in this aspect.
+When your Labrador goes through some psychological issues or stress and anxiety, it will tend to sleep more.
+When your dog becomes excessively lazy, there is a good chance that they are feeling anxious or stressed.